 Tom Sadge (pronounced Tom Sage) has been a professional entertainer his entire adult life.

 Tom's early teen years were spent as a lead singer in local bands (Pennsylvania).
 After an honorable discharge from the U.S. Navy, he returned to entertaining.
 Before the age of 25, this top entertainer had already lived in Massachusetts, Florida and Mississippi.
 Always versatile, the multi-talented impressionist / impersonator and entertainer has performed as a professional MC, Singing DJ, comedian, nightclub manager, vocal impressionist, voice over artist - anything in the entertainment field - before launching a career as a celebrity impersonator of Neil Diamond.
 Tom has performed as Neil Diamond all over the U.S., Canada and in several European countries.

 Celebrity Impersonator History: The celebrity impersonation act germinated in the summer of 1996 when Marion, Tom's wife and business partner since January 1983, was inspired by a Las Vegas Legends In Concert anniversary booklet brought home as a souvenier from relatives who had visited Vegas / Imperial Palace.
-Using a magnifying glass, it was obvious each lookalike actually relied on heavy makeup and wigs, etc., for their look.
+Using a magnifying glass, Marion thought it obvious each lookalike actually relied on heavy makeup and wigs, etc., for their look.
 Talent was the most important factor, not "the look"..
 As a result, Marion urged Tom, who had become unhappy in his work mostly in smoke-filled bars as a "Singing DJ", to make the transition to full-time celebrity impersonator / tribute artist.
-1996 was a year of research, networking, costume-making and contacts for Marion.
+1996 & 1997 were years of research, networking, costume-making and contacts for Marion.
 Tom Sadge took the gathered information and tried on costumes, worked on makeup, and practiced the choreography of Neil Diamond that Marion had studied on old videos of Neil Diamond's performances.
 Finally, after nearly 16 months of preparation, In November 1997, Tom Sadge debuted his Jazz Singer era Neil Diamond act at University of Western Ontario.
 His show was an instant audience hit.